 Figure B1.
-Globally averaged spectral trends (in K yr-1) for the 6.7 $\mu m (1400\text{-}1650 \text{ cm}^{-1})$ free troposphere water vapor sounding region, as a function of wavenumber (cm-1).
+Globally averaged spectral trends (in K yr-1) for the 6.7 μm (1400-1650 cm-1) free troposphere water vapor sounding region, as a function of wavenumber (cm-1).
 AIRS L1C observations (blue) are compared to spectral closure from the standard monthly AIRS L3 retrievals (red) and CLIMCAPS L3 (yellow) and from monthly ERA5 simulations (purple).
-The reconstructed AIRS\RTtrends very closely match the AIRS L1C observations and are not shown here.
+The reconstructed AIRS_RT trends very closely match the AIRS L1C observations and are not shown here.

-particular the typical $\pm$ 90 minute difference between observation and forecast means sounders provide most accurate water vapor information, when considered locally and at a particular time.
+Here we select two examples to illustrate differences in the five datasets we use in this paper.
+Firstly we study spectral trends in the water vapor sounding region.
+Water vapor is highly variable in space and time, meaning water vapor retrievals using hyperspectral sounders radiances differ most from Numerical Weather Prediction (NWP) forecasts.
+In particular the typical \pm 90 minute difference between observation and forecast means sounders provide most accurate water vapor information, when considered locally and at a particular time.
 However this will not affect the water vapor trends we show in this paper since atmospheric water vapor timescale is on the order of about a week to ten days (van der Ent & Tuinenburg, 2017), and we are also considering data points averaged over 16 or more days.
 Figure B1 show the globally averaged brightness temperature trends (in K yr-1) in the 1350 - 1650 cm-1 water vapor sounding region.
-The blue curve shows the trends from the AIRS observations used in this paper, while spectral trends constructed from the AIRS L3 / CLIMCAPS L3 retrievals are in red/yellow and the ERA5 model fields are in purple.
+The blue curve shows the trends from the AIRS observations used in this paper, while spectral trends constructed from the AIRS L3/ CLIMCAPS L3 retrievals are in red/yellow and the ERA5 model fields are in purple.
 The AIRS observations and ERA5 constructed spectral trends are positive in this region, while the AIRS L3 and CLIMCAPS L3 trends are obviously different, being negative in this water vapor sounding region.
 The subtle differences in these spectral trends arise from differences in the geophysical trends between observations and the models themselves, and were addressed in Sections 6.3 and 6.4 of the text.